PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

     print("Hello, ", myName)
 ```

 (When we make a function we use the the special `def` "keyword".
-A keyword is a special word that lets python know that we are about to type in a function)
+This lets Python know that we are about to type in a function)

-This make a "definition" of a function.
+This make a "definition" of a group of code called a *function*.
 To *use* the function we have to type in the following underneath it.

 ```py
 say_hello_to_name()